heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.1-setup/README.md

 We will use Visual Studio Code (VS Code) as it provides a convenient and intuitive way to use a web browser to edit files and access terminal sessions.
 If you are a command line hero, direct SSH access is available if VS Code is not to your liking.
 There is a short YouTube video to explain if you need additional clarity: <a href="https://youtu.be/Y_Gx4ZBfcuk">Ansible Workshops - Accessing your workbench environment</a>.

-- You can open VS Code in your web browser using the "WebUI" link under "VS Code access" on the workshop landing page.
+- You can open VS Code in your web browser using the "Console URL" link under "Visual Studio Code" on the workshop landing page.
 The password is provided below the link.
 For example:

   ![Example link to VS Code WebUI](images/vscode_link.png)